USC routs No. 21 UCLA 66-48 and ties Bruins atop Pac-12 - WHIZ News

 Anderson’s acrobatic shot under the basket and three straight free throws by Agbonkpolo extended USC’s lead to 19 points — its largest of the game.

+“All credit to him.
+He hit some really big shots for them,” Bruins guard Tyger Campbell said of Anderson.
+“Our scouting report was something different.
+He’s a good player.”

 The Bruins were limited to 34% shooting, missing open looks at times only to watch one Mobley brother or the other rip down a rebound.
-The Mobleys were disruptors inside, too, altering shots.
+The Mobleys were disruptors inside, too, altering shots against the smaller Bruins.
 Evan finished with four blocks.

-UCLA closed within one only to get outscored 13-4 to end the half.
-Noah Baumann and Eaddy combined to hit three consecutive 3-pointers for the Trojans.
+UCLA surprised its rival by playing zone defense for the first time this season.

+“We dusted off our zone plays and everyone had to remember what we were trying to do,” Enfield said.

-The crosstown rivalry was muted by no fans allowed, just cardboard cutouts at Galen Center.
+The crosstown rivalry was muted by no fans allowed for the nationally televised game, just cardboard cutouts at Galen Center.

 It was another bitter defeat at USC for the Bruins.
 They dropped both meetings last season, including a 54-52 heartbreaker on a 3-pointer by Jonah Mathews that ended UCLA’s seven-game winning streak.
 That game on March 7 proved to be the last for both teams, with the coronavirus pandemic forcing an early end to the season.